citra-emu/discord-bot/README.md

 ##### For Production

-First yo need to build the project by running `yarn build`.
+First you need to build the project by running `yarn build`.

 `./start.sh` Requires a config/production.json file.